 Educate and inspire

 Attending a Gold Award Orientation can be the most beneficial thing girls can do before beginning work on the Girl Scout Gold Award.
 Although optional, orientations provide valuable information about the process, the most up-to-date requirements, and suggestions about projects.
 Most importantly, girls will learn how to connect with the Gold Award Mentor Committee and receive current paperwork and timelines.
 Going for the Girl Scout Gold Award begins right here!
 Registration is open to groups and individuals with or without an adult.
 Click here for a list of upcoming Orientations.
 Cost is $5/person.

 Gold Award Mentor Committee Meetings

 The GSCWM Gold Award Mentor Committee meets with every girl who in interested in going for the Gold.
-To set up an appointment, simply fill out the Gold Award Project Proposal and e-mail it to firstname.lastname@example.org.
-The Gold Award Committee will contact you to set up an initial interview to discuss your projects ideas.
+To set up an appointment, simply fill out the Gold Award Project Proposal online at GoGold.girlscouts.org and it will automatically be submitted to the council.
+The Gold Award Committee will contact you to set up an initial interview to discuss your Take Action Projects ideas.
 You may not begin working on your project until receiving approval from the Gold Award Mentor Committee.